-The application for biocertification of Mt Gilead Stage 2 is being undertaken in parallel with the Greater Macarthur Growth Area land use study (DPE 2015) and the Cumberland Plain Assessment Report (CPAR) (Openlines 2020) being led by the Department of Planning, Industry and Environment (DPIE) and Cumberland Plain Conservation Plan 2020-2056 (CPCP) (DPIE 2020) but is not part of the Strategic Assessment and is not subject to the proposed land uses in the CPCP.
-However, the Minister for the Environment has requested that the assessment be revised to take into consideration the recommendations of the Chief Scientist and Engineers Independent Report on the Protection of the Campbelltown Koala population in April 2020.
+The application for biocertification of Mt Gilead Stage 2 is being undertaken in parallel with the Greater Macarthur Growth Area land use study (DPE 2015) and the Cumberland Plain Assessment Report (CPAR) (Openlines 2020) being led by the Department of Planning and Environment (DPE) and Cumberland Plain Conservation Plan 2020-2056 (CPCP) (DPIE 2020) but is not part of the Strategic Assessment and is not subject to the proposed land uses in the CPCP.
+The Minister for the Environment has requested that the assessment be revised to take into consideration the recommendations of the Chief Scientist and Engineers Independent Reports on the Protection of the Campbelltown Koala population in April 2020, February 2021 and May 2021.

-Stage 2 is a 328 ha Urban Development primarily containing low and medium residential development with associated, infrastructure, retail & educational facilities, public spaces, active & passive open spaces areas and conservation lands.
-Development is likely to commence in 2024 and take up to 10 years to complete in seven indicative stages, depending on demand for housing.
+Stage 2 is an approximate 269 ha urban development primarily containing low and medium residential development with associated infrastructure, retail & educational facilities, public spaces, active & passive open spaces areas and conservation lands.
+Development is likely to commence in 2025 and take up to 10 years to complete in eight indicative stages, depending on demand for housing.
 A summary of the consultations between Campbelltown City Council and DPIE regarding a planning proposal can be found in Appendix B.